QuChunhe/study/Linux.md

 Performance observability tools can be categorized as providing system-wide or per-process observability, and most are based on either counters or tracing.

+A performance goal provides direction for your performance analysis work and helps you select which activities to perform.
+* Latency: a low application response time
+* Throughput: a high application operation rate or data transfer rate
+* Resource utilization: efficiency for a given application workload

 # Setting

 [The /proc filesystem documentation ](http://linuxinsight.com/proc_filesystem.html)